Simplicial intersection homology revisited: Singular intersection homology

 \begin{definition} A \emph{filtered space} is a Hausdorff topological space $X$ endowed with a filtration by closed subspaces,

 The integer $n$ is the dimension of $X$.
-The $i$-strata of $X$ are the non empty \negro connected components of $X_{i}\menos X_{i-1}$.
-The open strata are called \emph{regular}, the other ones are \emph{singular.} The set of singular strata of $X$ is denoted $\cS_{X}$.
+The $i$-strata of $X$ are the non-empty connected components of $X_{i}\menos X_{i-1}$.
+The open strata are called \emph{regular}, the other ones being called \emph{singular.} The set of singular strata of $X$ is denoted $\cS_{X}$, or $\cS$ if there is no ambiguity.
+The \emph{dimension} of a stratum $S \subset X_i\menos X_{i-1}$ is $\dim_v S=i$.
+Its \emph{codimension} is $\codim_v S = n-i$. \end{definition}